NEW: Kali, infected with amoeba, is making progress

 High water temperatures and low water levels provide the perfect breeding ground for this rare amoeba, called Naegleria fowleri, officials said.
 They warned the public “to be wary when swimming, jumping or diving in freshwater” with these conditions.

-Zachary's family told CNN affiliate WBBH-TV that the boy was kneeboarding with friends in a water-filled ditch by his house on August 3.
+Reyna’s family told WBBH that Reyna was kneeboarding with friends in a water-filled ditch by his house on August 3.
 He slept the entire next day.

-Zachary is an active seventh-grader, his family said, so sleeping that much was unusual.
+Reyna is an active seventh grader, his family said, so sleeping that much was unusual.
 His mother took him to the hospital immediately.
 He had brain surgery, and doctors diagnosed him with primary amoebic meningoencephalitis, according to WBBH.
-The family said he is currently in the intensive care unit at the Miami Children's Hospital.
+The family said he is currently in the intensive care unit at the Miami Children’s Hospital.

-The Centers for Disease Control and Prevention said it has been in touch with Zachary's doctors and has released the same experimental anti-amoeba drug used to treat 12-year-old Kali Hardig recently in Arkansas.
-The Arkansas girl is only the third person in the last 50 years to survive this deadly parasite.
+The CDC says it has been in touch with the patient’s doctors and has released the same experimental anti-amoeba drug used to treat 12-year-old Kali Hardig in Arkansas.
+Reyna’s family told WBBH he is also being treated with an antifungal medicine and antibiotics.

 Kali was infected with the same parasite a couple of weeks ago and was at Arkansas Children’s Hospital in Little Rock.